vipwangtian/consul/website/source/docs/guides/acl.html.md

 ## Step 5: Create an Agent Token

-Using the newly created policy, we can create our first token.
+Using the newly created policy, we can create an agent token.
 Again we can complete this process on any of the servers.
-Additionally, we will only need to create one token that can be shared with all the servers.
-Note, the `SecretID` is the token.
+For this guide, all agents will share the same token.
+Note, the `SecretID` is the token used to authenticate API and CLI commands.

 ```sh
 $ consul acl token create -description "Agent Token" -policy-name "agent-token" -token "4411f091-a4c9-48e6-0884-1fcb092da1c8"